MicrosoftDocs/xamarin-docs/docs/ios/user-interface/monotouch.dialog/reflection-api-walkthrough.md

 ms.author: brumbaug
 ---

-# Walkthrough: Creating an application using the Reflection API
+# Creating a Xamarin.iOS application using the Reflection API

-_In addition to the Elements API, MonoTouch.Dialog (MT.D) also includes an attribute-based Reflection API.
-The Reflection API makes creating screens with MT.D as easy as decorating classes with attributes.
-This article provides a walk through showing how to create an application using the Reflection API._

 The MT.D Reflection API allows classes to be decorated with attributes that MT.D uses to create screens automatically.
 The reflection API provides a binding